I often get the question, “Can I switch from Medicare Advantage to Medigap”?

 MAPD Health Maintenance Organizations (HMO) – You can directly visit hospitals and doctors within the network suggested by the plan provider.
 As a patient, you need to visit a primary care physician before taking advice from the specialist doctor, unless it's an emergency or out of area urgent care.

-MAPD Preferred Provider Organization (PPO) – You can find providers both in both in local and regional areas.
-A MAPD PPO allows you to visit a specialist without a referral from a Primary Care Physician.
+MAPD Preferred Provider Organization (PPO) – You can find providers both in local and regional areas.
+An MAPD PPO allows you to visit a specialist without a referral from a Primary Care Physician.
 Additionally, if you go out of network you will typically pay a higher copay or coinsurance amount then if you stay in network.

 Here in San Diego where I live, there is only one MAPD PPO plan, and many of the services are 40% of the cost if you go out of network, so be sure and understand how any MAPD PPO works before you enroll.

 Medicare Advantage comprises a variety of private health plans — most often HMOs and PPOs — that Medicare offers as a coverage alternative to the traditional program.
 Every plan must cover all the same benefits that traditional Medicare covers.1

 You might have asked the question, “Can I switch from Medicare Advantage to Medigap“, but why would you want to?
 Some Medicare Advantage Plans offer benefits that original Medicare doesn't cover.

 For example, original Medicare does not cover Skilled Nursing Facilities (SNF) unless you've been in the hospital as an inpatient for 3 days.
 Some MAPD plans will.